Spirent/Velocity-assets/Tasks/Community/ts_scriptExamples/documentation/readme.txt

 ultimately will prompt the user for two input parameters. this script demonstrates how a Python script can be executed with custom argument syntax.

-robotDemo.rst - this demonstrates the execution of a Robot Framework script. the commandSequence defined in defaultData is over-written with a custom command sequence with two items. the first command runs the robot script and the second command parses the debug file produced in the first step. this demonstrates how
+robotDemo.robot - this demonstrates the execution of a Robot Framework script. the commandSequence defined in defaultData is over-written with a custom command sequence with two items. the first command runs the robot script and the second command parses the debug file produced in the first step. this demonstrates how